 • 1 staff governor (Ms Claire Gillespie)

-• Carrie Fentum is our clerk.
-She is a professional clerk with the Local Authority’s clerking service and she clerks our full governing body meetings.
+• Ric Euteneuer is our clerk.
+He is a professional clerk with the Local Authority’s clerking service and he clerks our full governing body meetings.

 What we do